Q: Are library books arranged by call numbers?

 For more information about donating materials to the KSU Library System, please contact the Donated Materials Coordinator.

-For more information about donating materials to the KSU Friends of the Library, please contact the Chair of the Friends of the Library.
+For more information about donating materials to the KSU Friends of the Library, please refer to our FAQ, "Can I donate books to the library?"

 To suggest a purchase, please fill out the purchase request form on the library website.